ICSpark-Projects/Tip-Calculator-Hard/README.md

 When this function is called, it will return the value in tipPerPerson.

-2. Create a function called calculateBill that takes in no parameteres.
+2. Create a function called calculateBill that takes in no arguments.
 This will calculate the total bill each person has to pay.
 In this function create the following:
      - Set the value of the ```bill``` element in a ```var``` variable called "bill" using the DOM method ```document.getElementById("yourelementid").value```
      - Set the value of the ```people``` element in a ```var``` variable called "numOfPeople" using the DOM method ```document.getElementById("yourelementid").value```
      - ```ex. var variableName = document.getElementById("yourelementid").value```